mlissner/michaeljaylissner.com/content/meet-my-enemy.md

 <a href=http://maps.google.com/maps?f=q&hl=en&geocode=&q=fiji&ie=UTF8&z=6" target="_blank"><img src="http://www.michaeljaylissner.com/files/images/FijiMap2.preview.png"></a>

 Somehow, the water must get from there to here (it's about 5,500 miles to the bay area).
 Luckily, the bottle is square so they can fit a lot of it on a ship, but it must be bottled for weeks and months before it arrives here.
 Why are we pillaging this island?
-It's madness.<!--break-->
+It's madness.